hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 EDNS0 Keepalive option with a timeout of 0 on any AXoT response.
 Aborting an AXFR during the transfer still requires the server to close the connection.

-An AXoT server MUST be able to handle multiple AXFR requests on a single XoT connection (for the same and different zones).

 [@RFC5936] says: